List of McDonald's products: McNuggets

-Chicken McNuggets were introduced in 1983 as a replacement for the McChicken.
+Chicken McNuggets were introduced on a regional basis in 1982 as a replacement for the McChicken before being rolled out nationally in the US in 1983.
 They are small, breaded and seasoned chicken chunks served with dipping sauces of barbecue, sweet n' sour, honey, and hot mustard.
 McNuggets are available in four, six, ten (originally nine), or twenty pieces.
 In some regions, such as Australia, they are available in three, six, ten or twenty-four pieces.
 Occasionally, they are made available in 40- or 50-piece packs on a promotional basis.
 While made from a combination of white and dark meat until 2003, they are now made only with white meat.
 In 2011, five new dipping sauces were introduced and added to the line-up: sweet chili, honey mustard, spicy buffalo, and creamy ranch.
-With the addition of these new dipping sauces, McDonald's began phasing out the hot mustard sauce, and by February 2014, it had been discontinued in most U.S. markets, while in Quebec, Canada, at least, the original four dipping sauces (barbecue, sweet 'n sour, hot mustard and honey) persist as of 2018.
+With the addition of these new dipping sauces, McDonald's began phasing out the hot mustard sauce, and by February 2014, it had been discontinued in most U.S. markets (joining the original honey dipping sauce, which was previously retired), while in Quebec, Canada, at least, the original four dipping sauces (barbecue, sweet 'n sour, hot mustard and honey) persist as of 2018.
 As recently as of 2020, McDonald's has introduced "spicy" versions of this cult classic.
 Spicy McNuggets were added on June 18, 2015, in Singapore alongside curry sauce for dipping, only for them to be eventually discontinued in 2021.

+In February 2026 McNugget Caviar was a limited-edition promotional food product offered as part of a Valentine's Day marketing campaign.
+It consisted of a kit containing a one-ounce tin of Baerii sturgeon caviar that was developed in collaboration with Paramount Caviar and was distributed free of charge in limited quantities exclusively through an online registration process.